B.A. (McMaster), M.A., Ph.D. (Queen's); F.R.Hist.S.

 My doctoral dissertation, together with my appointment to Grenfell Campus in Corner Brook, on the west coast of Newfoundland, drew me into research on the early eighteenth-century settlement history of western Newfoundland, both by French and Irish fishermen as well as by Mi'kmaq people from Cape Breton Island.
 I have acquired expertise on the defence of Newfoundland during the eighteenth century, with particular attention to the problems of piracy and privateering.
 During my working career, my research received financial support from the Vice-President's Research Fund of Memorial University, the SSHRCC, and the Institute of Economic and Social Research (ISER) at Memorial University.
 A steady output of publications ensued from all of this research, most of which were first presented as papers at both national and international conferences.
 I was a frequent contributor to the review pages of a number of scholarly journals and publications.
 Now that I have retired, I continue to work on various aspects of eighteenth-century Newfoundland history, but I do so from home.

-I teach North Atlantic, Military, and Newfoundland history.
+I taught North Atlantic, Military, and Newfoundland history.
 My research specialty is eighteenth-century Newfoundland, working on settlement history, piracy, privateering, and the defence of Newfoundland during that period.
 My most recent research projects have included an investigation into the peace-time activities of the ships of the Royal Navy that were stationed in Newfoundland during the years following the conclusion of the Seven Years' War in 1763, as well as the cartographic service of James Cook in Newfoundland between 1762 and 1767.

 Papers Recently Presented